NS2CDT/ns2_beta/README.md

             - Shots with 75% power and above now convert to "heavy" damage type (double damage to armor), 74% power and below charge                   shots are regular damage.
             - Distortion tracer effect and steam effects no longer play if the shot didn't deal heavy damage (75% charge).
             - Damage ramps up from 25 to 50 as you charge.
+            - Decreased projectile size of uncharged (below 75 % charge) shots to 0.075 (from 0.3)
+            - Decreased projectile size of charged (above 75% charge) shots to 0.15 (from 0.3)
         - Minigun
             - Damage type is now "heavy" (double damage to armor).
             - Damage: 10 -> 6